 The image search can be made using an image URL or an image itself.
 Instead of accessing web applications repeatedly, API and browser extensions can also be used to look for a particular image directly.

 Shodan is a “search engine for hackers”, as it gives a huge footprint of devices that are connected online.
 Instead of showing the results like other search engines, it’s a gold mine for researchers to see the exposed assets that have connected to the network.

 This open-source tool primarily helps to identify the target and test it for different vulnerabilities, passwords, services, ports, etc. for security analysts.
 It offers users the topmost flexible searches.
 It is used as a Threat intelligence solution

 For example, anyone can view the connected webcams, traffic lights, netcams, etc. The following are some of the use cases of Shodan:

 Using the RDP port open to testing the available assets

 This OSINT tool can also be used for monitoring databases to check whether they have any data leaks on public sites.

 While compared to text, searching for a code snippet is quite hard to find results on a search engine.
-But with searchcode, you can find a line of code which could be present from various code sharing websites.
+But with search code, you can find a line of code that could be present from various code-sharing websites.
 You can search for functions, operations, variables, and anything that can constitute a code segment.
 Search results can be further filtered based on a particular language or repository.